afrittella/my-docker-arr/README.md

 # my-docker-arr
-Repo that provides a basic docker setup for the following "arr" stack:
+Repo that provides a basic docker setup for the following "arr" applications (+ Transmission):

 1. Transmission
 2. Prowlarr